2022-2023 Undergraduate Catalog

 Reservation to Make Necessary Changes

-This catalog is a source of general information and does not constitute an irrevocable contract between Shenandoah University and any person.
+This catalog is a source of general information and does not constitute an enforceable legal contract between Shenandoah University and any person.
 Every effort has been made to ensure the accuracy and completeness of this catalog; however, Shenandoah University reserves the right to make necessary changes to the provisions and policies of this catalog at any time.
+Such changes will be communicated to all prospective and matriculated students as soon as practical.
 All such changes are effective at such time as determined by Shenandoah University and may apply to all prospective and matriculated students.
-Every effort will be made to minimize the inconvenience such changes might create for students.
+Shenandoah University shall use reasonable efforts to minimize the inconvenience such changes might create for students.